johnt84/KnotsAndCrosses/README.md

 * User plays knots and crosses (tic-tac-toe) against a "semi-intelligent" computer player
 * Computer player will try to win the game and stop the user from winning the game
 * Can repeatedly play new games
-* Random in-play message displayed after each user turnn
+* Random in-play message displayed after each user turn
 * Two version of front end developed, one using ASP.Net Web Forms 4.8 and the other develop using Blazor Server/.Net Core 3.1
 * Game engine is developed using .Net Standard 2
 * Live web app is deployed to an Azure web app